Introduction

 Common Uses in Various Industries

-Both vinyl and PVC are popular choices for fencing.
-They resist rot, damage from insects, and decay, making them perfect for long-term outdoor use.
+Vinyl and PVC are popular choices for fencing.
+They resist rot, insect damage, and decay, making them perfect for outdoor use.

 2. Flooring

-Vinyl flooring is favored for its attractive appearance, easy installation, and ability to resist moisture.
-It comes in a wide range of designs that imitate wood, stone, and other natural materials.
+Vinyl flooring is a favorite for many because it looks great and is easy to install.
+Plus, it’s moisture-resistant and comes in lots of designs that look like wood, stone, and other natural materials.

 3. Plumbing